How to Grow Lamb’s Ear Plant

 Division

-The quickest and most effective way to propagate lamb's ear is through division.
-This method is best done in the spring.
+I find the quickest and most effective way to propagate lamb's ear is through division, best done in the spring.

 Read more

-Start by lifting the entire plant and its root ball from the ground.
-Using your hands or a sharp knife, gently separate the plant into smaller sections, ensuring each section has healthy roots.
+To begin, lift the entire plant and its root ball from the ground.
+Using your hands or a sharp knife, gently separate the plant into smaller sections, ensuring each has healthy roots.

 Read more